 Choreography is something I enjoy immensely and it has led to me being invited to teach in many places both in the UK and overseas.
-I love to travel and am very fortunate to be able to teach and work alongside some wonderful people including choreographers, dancers and artists.
+Over the years I have been fortunate to be able to teach and work alongside some wonderful people including choreographers, dancers and artistes.
 I feel especially honoured to have won three separate awards for my dances Oklahoma Wind and Voulez Vous Danser in the Beat Awards held in Timaru, New Zealand in 2009 and 2013 respectively.
 The three precious trophies now have pride of place in my living room and my greatest achievement was being able to meet, teach and dance with the New Zealand dancers in that beautiful country in 2013.
 Another of my most memorable experiences was touring Tennessee several years ago and in particular, visiting Nashville where I shared the stage at the Grand Ole Opry with some of Country's finest stars and had the great honour of interviewing Porter Wagoner and also Ray Walker, (Elvis's Bass Man) proud moments I shall never forget.

-G-Force LDC offers the warmest of welcomes to anyone of any age or ability who wishes to learn to dance or to attend our regular socials.
+G-Force LDC offers the warmest of welcomes to anyone of any age or ability who wishes to learn to dance or to attend our regular socials many of which include live country music by some of the UK’s most popular Country/Line Dance artistes.
 We feature a split floor policy at our socials, as we believe that everyone should have equal access to the floor regardless of their abilities and tastes.
-It generates unity, promotes friendship and encourages fun.
-In addition, our Beginners and Improvers also have their own socials which take place from time to time on Friday evenings.
-Please take a look around my website for weekend events, socials, classes, new dances or anything of interest and if I can help further do get in touch.
+It generates unity, promotes friendship and, hopefully, will keep line dancing alive for many years to come.